Dunera

 Jobst Radok (19) • GP, PD

 Jewish export merchant from Königsberg.
 Self-declaration in Australia: Protestant.
-Was classified as “A”.
+Was classified as “A” with the assistance of the MI5 secret service.
 In Australia (and later in Germany) he worked for VW for a long time.

 Rainer Radok (20) • GP, PD

 Jewish student from Königsberg.
+Was classified as “A” with the assistance of the MI5 secret service.
 Self-declaration in Australia: Protestant.
 Mathematician and oceanographer.

 Uwe Radok (24) • GP, PD

 Engineer, Jew from Königsberg.
+Was classified as “A” with the assistance of the MI5 secret service.
 Self-declaration in Australia: Protestant.
 Worked in Australia as a meteorologist.
 A lake in Antarctica was named after him.
 Was under surveillance there by the domestic secret service ASIO because of international contacts.

 Kurt Regner (28) • GP, PD